jgacuca567/kenafrica/readme.md

 9. <del>Add Favicon to the Website</del>
 10. <del>Add Social Media to Website</del>
 	<del>a.
 Start at https://developers.facebook.com/docs/plugins/page-plugin</del>
-11. Add Dashiki Wrap Skirts to the site.
+11. <del>Install Bootstrap JS in the functions page</del>
 12. <del>Watch Lynda Wordpress WooCommerce</del>
+13. Fix the Navbar
+14. Update the search buttons
+15. Add Dashiki Wrap Skirts to the site.
-13. Add the MailChimp API for the ReadMe Key
+16. Add the MailChimp API for the ReadMe Key
-14. Convert Wordpress to iOS App and Android App
+17. Convert Wordpress to iOS App and Android App
-15. <del>Install Bootstrap JS in the functions page</del>
-16. Read WooCommerce Documentation
+18. Read WooCommerce Documentation
-10. Add Social Media to Website
+19. Add Social Media to Website
 	a.
 Start at https://developers.facebook.com/docs/plugins/page-plugin
-11. Add Dashiki Wrap Skirts to the site.
-12. Watch Lynda Wordpress WooCommerce
-13. Add the MailChimp API for the ReadMe Key
-14. Convert Wordpress to iOS App and Android App
+20. Migrate to GCloud